Puerto Rico's ground zero for Hurricane Maria still needs help

 Local authorities are still waiting for more aid from the Federal Emergency Management Agency.
 Several federal agencies, including FEMA and the Disaster Relief Fund allocated $40.7 billion through December 2018 to help Puerto Rico, and has already spent $11.2 billion, according to federal authorities.

-The country has used most of the aid to restore power through a privatization plan that some experts believe is likely to fail.
+The leaders have used most of the aid to restore power through a privatization plan that some experts believe is likely to fail.
 Ahmed Molina, Yabucoa's emergency management director, recently said the slow disbursement of the aid is hurting the residents of Yabucoa.

 "We need that money for rebuilding," Molina said.